f5devcentral/f5-agility-labs-big-iq/docs/class4/lab1.rst

 |image12|

-15. You can test the application service by open a browser in the Ubuntu Jumphost and type the Virtual Server IP address 10.1.10.120.
+15. You can test the application service by opening a browser in the Ubuntu Jumphost and typing the Virtual Server IP address 10.1.10.120.
 You should see the Hackazon website.

 16. Back on the BIG-IQ as \ **paula**,